LukasWoodtli/WebPage/content/sicp.md

 *"Unlike Lisp with its pairs, these languages have no built-in general-purpose glue that makes it easy to manipulate compound data in a uniform way."*

+# 3 Modularity, Objects, and State

+## 3.1 Assignment and Local State

+### 3.1.1 Local State Variables

+*"The `set!` special form, whose syntax is:"*

+    :::scheme
+    set! <name> <new-value>

+*"Here `<name>` is a symbol and `<new-value>` is any expression.
+`Set!` changes `<name>` so that its value is the result obtained by evaluating `<new-value>`."*

+*"The value of a `set!` expression is implementation-dependent. `Set!` should be used only for its effect, not for its value."*

+### 3.1.2 The Benefits of Introducing Assignment

+*"From the point of view of one part of a complex process, the other parts appear to change with time.
+They have hidden time-varying local state.
+If we wish to write computer programs whose structure reflects this decomposition, we make computational objects whose behavior changes with time.
+We model state with local state variables, and we model the changes of state with assignments to those variables."*

+### 3.1.3 The Costs of Introducing Assignment

+#### Sameness and change

+*"A language that supports the concept that "equals can be substituted for equals" in an expression without changing the value of the expression is said to be referentially transparent.
+Referential transparency is violated when we include `set!` in our computer language.
+This makes it tricky to determine when we can simplify expressions by substituting equivalent expressions.
+Consequently, reasoning about programs that use assignment becomes drastically more difficult."*

+*"The phenomenon of a single computational object being accessed by more than one name is known as aliasing."*

+#### Pitfalls of imperative programming

+*"programs written in imperative style are susceptible to bugs that cannot occur in functional programs."*

+## 3.2 The Environment Model of Evaluation

+*"Once we admit assignment into our programming language […], a variable can no longer be considered to be merely a name for a value.
+Rather, a variable must somehow designate a "place" in which values can be stored.
+In our new model of evaluation, these places will be maintained in structures called environments."*

+*"An environment is a sequence of frames.
+Each frame is a table (possibly empty) of bindings, which associate variable names with their corresponding values."*

+*"Each frame also has a pointer to its enclosing environment […].
+The value of a variable with respect to an environment is the value given by the binding of the variable in the first frame in the environment that contains a binding for that variable.
+If no frame in the sequence specifies a binding for the variable, then the variable is said to be unbound in the environment."*

+*"Indeed, one could say that expressions in a programming language do not, in themselves, have any meaning.
+Rather, an expression acquires a meaning only with respect to some environment in which it is evaluated."*

+### 3.2.1 The Rules for Evaluation

+*"In the environment model of evaluation, a procedure is always a pair consisting of some code and a pointer to an environment.
+Procedures are created in one way only: by evaluating a $\lambda$-expression.
+This produces a procedure whose code is obtained from the text of the $\lambda$-expression and whose environment is the environment in which the $\lambda$-expression was evaluated to produce the procedure."*

+*"In general, `define` creates definitions by adding bindings to frames."*

+*"Now that we have seen how procedures are created, we can describe how procedures are applied.
+The environment model specifies: To apply a procedure to arguments, create a new environment containing a frame that binds the parameters to the values of the arguments.
+The enclosing environment of this frame is the environment specified by the procedure.
+Now, within this new environment, evaluate the procedure body."*

+*"The environment model of procedure application can be summarized by two rules:*

+- *A procedure object is applied to a set of arguments by constructing a frame, binding the formal parameters of the procedure to the arguments of the call, and then evaluating the body of the procedure in the context of the new environment constructed.
+The new frame has as its enclosing environment the environment part of the procedure object being applied.*

+- *A procedure is created by evaluating a $\lambda$-expression relative to a given environment.
+The resulting procedure object is a pair consisting of the text of the $\lambda$-expression and a pointer to the environment in which the procedure was created."*

+*"We also specify that defining a symbol using `define` creates a binding in the current environment frame and assigns to the symbol the indicated value."*

+*"Evaluating the expression (`set! <variable> <value>`) in some environment locates the binding of the variable in the environment and changes that binding to indicate the new value.
+That is, one finds the first frame in the environment that contains a binding for the variable and modifies that frame.
+If the variable is unbound in the environment, then `set!` signals an error."*

+## 3.3 Modeling with Mutable Data

+### 3.3.1 Mutable List Structure

+#### Sharing and identity

+*"One way to detect sharing in list structures is to use the predicate `eq?`, […] as a way to test whether two symbols are equal.
+More generally, (`eq? x y`) tests whether `x` and `y` are the same object (that is, whether `x` and `y` are equal as pointers)."*

+#### Mutation is just assignment

+*"We can implement mutable data objects as procedures using assignment and local state."*

+*"Assignment is all that is needed, theoretically, to account for the behavior of mutable data.
+As soon as we admit `set!` to our language, we raise all the issues, not only of assignment, but of mutable data in general."*

+*"On the other hand, from the viewpoint of implementation, assignment requires us to modify the environment, which is itself a mutable data structure.
+Thus, assignment and mutation are equipotent: Each can be implemented in terms of the other."*